rheyse/sma/development_summary.md

 4. Interactively review, reject, and accept recommendations
 5. See detailed course information including summaries and skills
 6. Generate a final selection table with embedded hyperlinks
-7. Download results as CSV with detailed information
+7. Download results as CSV or XLSX with detailed information

 ## Future Improvements
 Potential areas for future enhancement: